jennnia/Simple-Python-Ransomware-Script/README.md

 ✅ Python 3 and the cryptography module are installed on the system.

+🌟 Keylogger inside a Calculator Script

+This Python script contains two main components:

+Keylogger: A background keylogger that captures key presses and outputs them to the terminal.
+It's run using the pynput library.

+Simple Calculator: A basic calculator that evaluates arithmetic expressions input by the user.
+It can handle basic operations like addition, subtraction, multiplication, and division.

+The keylogger runs in the background while the calculator is active, capturing all key presses as the user interacts with the calculator.

-❗️Note: This script is intended only for educational purposes and is just simulating the attack, it won't fork for malicious purposes.
+❗️Note: These scripts are intended only for educational purposes and are just simulating the attacks.
+They won't fork for malicious purposes.